Friday, September 14, 2012

 “Sorry sir, but that question is outside the scope of my script.
 Is there anything else I can do for you, sir?”

-Not really!
-I cannot expect you to think beyond your lousy script.
-There is no way you could help me.
+There really wasn't!
+I couldn't expect him to think beyond his lousy script.
+There was no way you could help me.

 But I said, “Yes!
 You could erase my usage history, so I can message my friends.”